Achuan-2/rna-seq-practice/04_report/report_md.md

 structure organization, cell subtract adhesion), cell migration (such as leukocyte migration, ameboidal type cell migration).
-On the other hand, gene associated with neurotransmitter transport and potassium ion channels et al., were downregulated ([Figure 3](#fig-go)).
+On the other hand, gene associated with neurotransmitter transport and potassium ion channels et al., were downregulated ([Figure 4](#fig-go)).

 <figure>
 <img src="./figure/Figure-4.png" id="fig-go"
-alt="Figure 3: Gene Ontology Enrichment Analysis.
+alt="Figure 4| Gene Ontology Enrichment Analysis.
 (A) Enrichment Map for enrichment result of up-regulated genes in MAO mice.
 (B) Enrichment Map for enrichment result of down-regulated genes in MAO mice.
 (C) Gene-Category Network for enrichment result of up-regulated genes in MAO mice.
 Only the top 5 categories order by gene ratio are displayed.
 (D) Gene-Category Network for enrichment result of down-regulated genes in MAO mice.
 Only the top 5 categories order by gene ratio are displayed." />
-<figcaption aria-hidden="true">Figure 3: <strong>Gene Ontology
+<figcaption aria-hidden="true"><strong>Figure 4| Gene Ontology
 Enrichment Analysis</strong>. <strong>(A)</strong> Enrichment Map for
 enrichment result of up-regulated genes in MAO mice.
 <strong>(B)</strong> Enrichment Map for enrichment result of